solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

 ![The SQL Pool portion of the diagram is highlighted.](media/diagram-sql-pool.png "SQL Pool")

-SQL Pool is one of the analytic runtimes in Azure Synapse Analytics that help you ingest, transform, model, and analyze your data.

-A SQL pool offers T-SQL based compute and storage capabilities.
-After creating a SQL pool in your Synapse workspace, data can be loaded, modeled, processed, and delivered for faster analytic insight.
+A dedicated SQL Pool is one of the analytic runtimes in Azure Synapse Analytics that help you ingest, transform, model, and analyze your data.
+It offers T-SQL based compute and storage capabilities.
+After creating a dedicated SQL pool in your Synapse workspace, data can be loaded, modeled, processed, and delivered for faster analytic insight.

 ### Task 1: Create a SQL Pool